The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Important information required for firm-level PURs analysis

 While TiG data provide details of individual trade transactions, the IDBR contains a rich set of information about a firm, and this information is stored in separate data tables of its IDBR units.
-For our firm-level analysis, the information stored on the enterprise, reporting unit, and VAT units suffice.
+For our firm-level analysis, we use the information stored on the enterprise group, enterprise, reporting unit, and VAT units.
 Figure 3 summarises the important information required from the two datasets for our study.

 Figure 3: Important information in the TiG and IDBR datasets for firm-level PURs analysis